 Seed Jar Science Experiment: Observations & Findings

 We started this experiment on April 8th and within a few days started to see some exciting things.
 It was also interesting to talk about what was happening with the different seeds and how they changed over the duration of the experiment.
-We went away on the 18th and came back to a cool sight.

 sunflowers were the fastest to pop a root but never made it out of the jar

 beans took the longest to pop a root but finally did and made it out of the jar

 peas grew rapidly once root popped out and grew the tallest